upgundecha/ifttt-build-notifier/README.md

 ===================
 A Simple Jenkins Build Status Notifier for IFTTT Maker Channel Trigger

-Posts a Web request with build status to IFTTT Maker Channel to tigger actions with all other Channels on IFTTT.
-For example tweet or send a build notification or Light Up a IoT connected device.
+Posts the build status to IFTTT Maker Channel to tigger actions with all other Channels available on IFTTT.
+For example tweet or send a email build notification or Light-up a IoT connected device.

 Create an installable artifact:

 1. `git clone https://github.com/upgundecha/ifttt-build-notifier.git`
 2. `cd ifttt-build-notifier`
 3. `mvn clean install`
-4. (wait for mvn to download the internet)
-5. Manage Jenkins > Plugins > Advanced > Upload ```./target/snsnotify.hpi```
+4. Install Plugin via Manage Jenkins > Plugins > Advanced > Upload ```./target/ifttt-build-notifier.hpi```
-6. Restart Jenkins ([$JENKINS_URL]/restart)
+5. Restart Jenkins ([$JENKINS_URL]/restart)

-Let's setup a build notification trigger which will send a direct twitter message when a build is completed with following steps:
+Let's setup a notification trigger with following steps.
+This will send a direct twitter message when a build job is completed:

-First, login to IFTTT and do the following:
+Login to https://ifttt.com and perform the following steps:

 1. Create a new Recipe
 2. Click on `this` part
 2. Enter or select `Maker Channel` in `Choose Trigger Channel`
 3. Select `Receive a Web Request` in `Choose a Trigger`
-4. Enter an Event name for example `build_notification`
+4. Enter an Event name (for example `build_notification`)
 5. Click on `Create Trigger` button
 6. Next, click on `that` part
 7. Enter or select `Twitter` in `Choose Action Channel`